AlecRust/wp-tut-updater-action/README.md

 WordPress version then updates the "Tested up to" version of your WordPress plugin or theme if it's out of date.

-Run it based on a cron or manually via the Actions tab.
-Have the action create a pull request, or allow it to commit directly to your default branch.
+Run it based on a cron or trigger it manually.
+Have the action create a pull request, or allow it to commit directly to the default branch.

 Never forget to update the "Tested up to" version of your WordPress plugin or theme again!

 ## Example

-First enable the "Allow GitHub Actions to create and approve pull requests" option in your repository at **Settings > Actions > General**.

-Below is a minimal example of running the action based on a cron. `permissions` and `env.GITHUB_TOKEN` are required for the action to create a pull request.
+Here's a minimal example of running the action based on a cron schedule.

 `.github/workflows/tut-check.yml`: